The Medical Oncology Service is part of the Office of the Clinical Director, Center for Cancer Research (CCR) at the

 Medical oncology staff and fellows support patients who are participating in NCI-CCR clinical protocols at the National Institutes of Health (NIH) Clinical Center, located on the NIH campus in Bethesda, Maryland.
 The NIH Clinical Center is the nation’s largest hospital totally dedicated to clinical research.

-- Develop novel therapeutic research strategies for treating cancer and test these strategies by conducting clinical research across a spectrum of diseases and mechanisms;
+- Developing novel therapeutic research strategies for treating cancer and testing these strategies by conducting clinical research across a spectrum of diseases and mechanisms;

-- Provide outstanding clinical care to adult cancer patients enrolled in NCI-CCR research protocols, including in-patient and out-patient care services;
+- Providing outstanding clinical care to adult cancer patients enrolled in NCI-CCR research protocols, including in-patient and out-patient care services;

-- Train physician-scientists through the NIH Hematology Oncology Fellowship and the Immunotherapy Fellowship in a laboratory-to-clinic translational research setting to develop their expertise in medical oncology research and to support their board certification by the American Board of Internal Medicine.
+- Training physician-scientists through the NIH Hematology Oncology Fellowship and the NCI Immunotherapy Fellowship in a laboratory-to-clinic translational research setting to develop their expertise in medical oncology research and to support their board certification by the American Board of Internal Medicine.

 Other Training Opportunities